Achievable logoAchievable logo

 • Part B (no calculator): 4 questions; 60 minutes

-On the 1-5 scale, a 3 is typically considered passing, but colleges often award credit for a score of 4 or 5.
+Scores are reported on a 1-5 scale.
+A 3 is typically considered passing, but many colleges award credit only for a score of 4 or 5.

 Content outline

-The AP Calculus AB curriculum is structured around 8 major units, each with designated weightings for the multiple-choice section:
+The AP Calculus AB curriculum is structured around 8 major units, each with a designated weighting for the multiple-choice section:

 Units Exam weighting